Peloton Bike Review | Love it With Added Auto-Resistance

-The Nordictrack S22i bike is amazing.
-It not only has all the features of the Peloton, it has the ability to literally make the bike feel like it is climbing.
-The instructor in classes can control the incline on your bike and the resistance to give you one of the best interactive workouts possible.
-For more information check out the link below
+The Nordictrack S22i bike is an amazing alternative to Peloton Bike.
+Not only has all the features of the Peloton bike but it also has the ability to literally make the bike feel like it is climbing.

-The Schwinn Fitness IC4 bike I feel is one of the most underrated spinning bikes on the market.
-It is a high-grade spin bike brimming with amazing technology such as a Bluetooth monitor, app connectivity, RPM and Resistance readings.
-If you looking for a tool to really challenge you and doesn’t break your bank account, this is it.
+The Echelon EX5 bike I feel is one of the most underrated spinning bikes on the market.
+It is a high-grade spin bike brimming with amazing technology such as a Bluetooth monitor, app connectivity, RPM, and Resistance readings

 There are tens of accessories for Peloton that would enhance your Peloton ride experience.
 We have recently, reviewed the best accessories that you might want to consider.
 Although they are not mandatory, they can change your Peloton experience.